ckavili/mnist-fashion/README.md

 👒 Here is the context for you: We have Fashion-MNIST dataset - Zalando's article images—consisting of a training set of 60,000 examples and a test set of 10,000 examples.

 Our code trains a neural network on the dataset to classify clothing images into 10 categories (such as trouser, shirt, bag..).
-By using Distributed Training, we splits the workload across multiple CPU workers to speed up training and handle this large dataset.
+By using Distributed Training, we split the workload across multiple CPU workers to speed up training and handle this large dataset.

 ## 🏃‍➡️ How to run?